Riese: Kingdom Falling

-Riese: Kingdom Falling is a science fiction-fantasy series which debuted online on November 2, 2009 (under the title Riese: The Series).
+Riese: Kingdom Falling is a science fiction-fantasy web series which debuted on Syfy.com on November 2, 2009 (under the title Riese: The Series).
 The series is about a traveller named Riese, who flees across the wartorn lands of Eleysia with her wolf, Fenrir.
 Hunted by a terrifying religious group, The Sect, Riese must evade the assassins that have been sent to kill her and discover their true objective.